yapeansa/yapeansa/README.md

 <h2 align="center"> :man_technologist: About Me :</h2>

-<p align="center">Hello, my name is Yago Pereira.
+<p align="center">Hello you!
+My name is <a href="https://linktr.ee/yapeansa" title="(Ya)go (Pe)reira dos (An)jos (Sa)ntos">yapeansa</a>.
 I'm 29 years old, borned in Três Rios - RJ - and currently living in Juiz de Fora - MG - where I graduated with bachelors degree in Mathematics at Universidade Federal de Juiz de Fora - <a href="http://ufjf.br" target="_blank">UFJF</a>.
 Today I'm a student at this very institution in the masters degree program in Mathematics.
 Also, I'm studying front-end web development and Python for data science at <a href="https://alura.com.br" target="_blank">Alura</a>.</p>

 <h2 align="center"> :hammer_and_wrench: Languages and Tools :</h2>